 Authors should adhere to fair use policy when considering images; send only those that are necessary, and as few full pages as possible.
 Articles should engage elements of visual analysis, the imagetextual relationships in comics, and demonstrate a solid grounding in the theoretical issues relevant to the field.

-All potential reviewers should first contact ImageTexT's reviews editor Kevin Cooley via email (firstname.lastname@example.org) to make sure that ImageTexT is interested in the review and to set a deadline.
+All potential reviewers should first contact ImageTexT's reviews editors, Ayanni Hanna-Cooper (email@example.com) and Zack Shaw (firstname.lastname@example.org), to make sure that ImageTexT is interested in the review and to set a deadline.
 Reviews should relate to the scholarly study of comics, animation, and of visual rhetoric in general.
-Non-academic reviews for comics and comic collections will generally not be accepted; however, academically based reviews of comics works (those that also consider comics scholarship, the history of comics, comics production, comics and culture, and other such aspects) are encouraged.
+Non-academic reviews for comics and comic collections will generally not be accepted.
+However, academically based reviews of comics and graphic works (i.e. reviews that also consider comics scholarship, the history of comics and graphica, comics production, comics and culture, and other such aspects) are encouraged.
 Reviews are generally between 1,000 - 3,000 words.
 Reviews should be submitted according to the article submission guidelines (see general submissions tab).

 ImageTexT is actively considering professionals and academics within comics and animation studies, visual rhetoric, and related fields for our list of peer reviewers.
 If you are interested in working with ImageTexT in this capacity, please fill out the fields listed below.